Make a Beautiful DIY Cane Cabinet in 2 Easy Steps

 Keep the threaded side and glue in place.

-Our dining room is a small area between the kitchen and living room and I’ve struggled with defining the space.
 A tall cane storage cabinet was the perfect solution to separate the living from the dining room and some other changes which I’m super excited to share in the dining room reveal.

 DIY cane cabinet doors with glass and gold pulls divide an open dining living room with white walls.